ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

-This property specifies whether or not to allow replication objects to set duplicate values for the IP address and port number of the remote server
+This property specifies whether or not to allow replication objects to set duplicate values for the IP address and port number of the remote server.

 0: Disallowed